JasonKreinSandBox/ActionTargetProjects/README.md

 and average of response times for all attempts.

-The build file was made on a cross platform (windows) and will make a linux executable file called main-linux
+The build file was made on a cross platform (windows) and will make a linux executable file called main-linux Once the main-linux file is run, open a browser to http://localhost:8080/events to view the returned results.